Anchal-Anand/Rythmflow-project/docs/adr/001-development-framework.md

 Accepted

 ## Context
-The team needed to select a cross-platform framework that would support the development of a clean, simple Android music player efficiently, minimizing development time and aligning with the team's skillset.
+we need to select a cross-platform framework that would support the development of a clean, simple Android music player efficiently, minimizing development time and aligning with the team's skillset.

 ## Decision
 The application will be built using **React Native**.